Chinmayjoshi18/CoinDailyNews/README.md

   - RSS feed aggregation and analysis
   - Website crawling and content extraction
   - Multiple content styles and formats
+- **RESTful API**: Comprehensive API for integrating with other systems
 - **Responsive Design**: Optimized for all device sizes
 - **Dark Mode Support**: Built-in light and dark theme
 - **SEO Optimized**: Proper metadata and structured data